wagtail/wagtail/docs/reference/hooks.rst

   :attrs: additional HTML attributes to apply to the link
   :order: an integer which determines the item's position in the menu

-  ``MenuItem`` can be subclassed to customise the HTML output, specify Javascript files required by the menu item, or conditionally show or hide the item for specific requests (for example, to apply permission checks); see the source code (``wagtail/wagtailadmin/menu.py``) for details.
+  ``MenuItem`` can be subclassed to customise the HTML output, specify JavaScript files required by the menu item, or conditionally show or hide the item for specific requests (for example, to apply permission checks); see the source code (``wagtail/wagtailadmin/menu.py``) for details.

   .. code-block:: python